-Having done the basic course in mountaineering from Himalayan Mountaineering Insititute and a course on emergency medicine from Red Cross, I have listed some ways in which I’ve learnt to fight the good fight against altitude sickness before it strikes you.
+I have been trekking in the Himalayas for close to three decades across my 50 years of living.
+Having done the basic mountaineering course from Himalayan Mountaineering Insititute and an emergency medicine course from Red Cross, I have listed some ways in which I’ve learnt to prevent high altitude sickness.

-1. The Paradox about Acute Mountain Sickness
+1. The Fitness Paradox about Acute Mountain Sickness

-2. The pee color test
+2. The Pee colour test

-- The hydration cycle that works for me is having one glass of water every 15-20 minutes spread over 1.5 – 2 hours.
+b.
+The hydration cycle that works for me is having one glass of water every 15-20 minutes spread over 1.5 – 2 hours.
 I have found that without exception, this gets the body adequately hydrated and back to normal.

 3. The Englishman diet

-Food should be low on fat, preferably bland and have easily digestible carbs.
-Avoid using chili– it improves taste and induces artificial perspiration which is dehydrating.
-What you can use instead are spices turmeric, asafoetida, and fennel seeds.
+Avoid using chilli – it improves the taste but induces artificial perspiration which is dehydrating.
+What you can use instead are spices.
+Use a slight bit of turmeric, asafoetida, and fennel seeds.
 Our modern Englishman has been influenced by Indian Ayurveda.

 5. Mineral Balance

 Trekking is a strenuous activity that goes on for multiple days.
 Medical reports suggest a significant change in mineral levels in the body during an extended high altitude trek, which could trigger Acute Mountain Sickness.

 My tasty solution has been to consume ORS every day.
 I have always carried Electral powder with me and I drink 1 litre of water spruced with Electral every day.